German generation mix by technology

 Generation mix in 2025

 A lightweight view of the German supply mix.
-For advanced analytics (hourly granularity, custom groupings, exports, and APIs), explore Axion Insights.
+For advanced analytics (hourly granularity, custom groupings, exports, and APIs), access notes.

 German generation by technologies